turingschool/career-development-curriculum/module_four/negotiations.md

 `What’s your minimum PTO days?
 Do you require people to take a certain amount of time off?
 How frequently do people take off?`

 ### What if a Company Can't Meet Your Counter?
-* If the company is unable to meet your counter offer, *this is okay.* It is good practice to always negotiate.
-And you can decide
+* If the company is unable to meet your counter offer, *this is okay.* **The worst thing they can say is "no."** It is good practice to always negotiate.

-  * Consider asking for a three-month review and set goals and milestones together to continue to evaluate what you’re worth at the end of that time
+* You can decide at that point if you want to continue the interview process. **If you don't currently have other offers on the table, then stick with this process.** Take that offer and keep job-hunting.
+We can help coach you through leaving the position gracefully if you find something better later.

-  * Follow that up with a six-month review to evaluate your performance against those goals/milestones
+* Consider asking for a three-month or six-month review and set goals and milestones together to meet at the end of that time to evaluate what you’re worth
     * Say something like, *"I want to see these goals, and if I make them by 6 months, I want to then discuss a raise in my salary."* Bring it up in initial negotiation to put it on the table, and even if they do reviews later in the year, it doesn't hurt to ask during the initial negotiation.

   * Another way to ask is for a signing bonus: